DeepanshuSarawagi/Terraform/09-Terraform-State/README.md

   - This will not modify the infrastructure.
   - This command removes the lock on the state for the current configuration.
   - ```terraform force-unlock LOCK_ID```
+- ```terraform apply -refresh-only``` does not modify your infrastructure but it does modify the state file if it detects changes were made outside of Terraform.

 ## 6. Terraform Taint and untaint commands